rawmayo/rawmayo/README.md

 # 👋 Hi there!
-I'm @rawmayo
+I'm Romeo Leones

-#### ⌨️ Why I code
+#### ⌨️ Why coding?
-Although I studied Computer Engineering, I considered myself a self-taught developer.
-The school only taught us the bare minimum and though it's just the basics I enjoyed coding so I decided to choose this path.
+I started coding when I was in college.
+Made my first app using HTML, CSS, vanilla JavaScript, PHP and MySQL.
+It was nothing great but It made me interested on web development more so I learned the basic fundamentals of programming and the rest is history.

 So far did some minor projects in my local area and some personal projects that I might add to my portfolio someday.

 #### 💡 What I'm currently learning
-I'm getting my feet wet with Laravel right now.
-Started playing with API's and I also plan to learn JavaScript frameworks like React, Vue or Svelte.
+Right now I'm trying to understand object-oriented programming and trying to be good at using PHP since it is the most used language in the web.
+By mastering one language, I won't be having a hard time learning the others.
+I might also want to give Svelte a go, It's more beginner friendly than React or Angular which has a higher learning curve.